LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-20-The-Starting-Line.md

 For example, like mentioned above, one could make a chatbot to inform consumers of a particular topic.
 You can even go further, and try to make a chatbot that is conversational in nature.
-Many enterprises attempt this with many prototypes being made available (Some even remembering the context of a conversation and applying it later!)
+Many enterprises attempt this with many prototypes being made available (Some even remembering the context of a conversation and applying it for later use!)

 Another example is the analysis of a large body of text or a corpus.
 One could for example identify the use of a word in various sentences of a corpus, and identify the genre of the corpus if it were a book, or how the word was used based on when it was published.
 After all, the use of a word changes based on the time period it is being used.

 These are the types of problems I want to try to solve.
 Not only do I want to craft the solution, I want to share it as well!
-No one can learn in a silo, so I want my notes and solutions to be viewed with critical thought and hear your opinions as well.
+No one can learn in a silo, so I want my notes and solutions to be viewed with critical thought and I beg to hear your opinions as well.
 Only then, I will be able to see the error and at least see the other side of the fence!

 <h3>The Point of Beginning</h3>

 Every journey has a point of beginning.
-Mine was at the Code Orange Internship program Discover Financial offered at my college, NIU.
+Mine was at the Internship program "Code Orange" at Discover Financial offered at my college, NIU.
 For three semesters, I was tasked with one assignment and charged to build it from the ground up.
 A chatbot that is able to interpret user responses and give an appropriate answer back.

 How intimidating it was to be charged with such an assignment for my first internship.
-To interpret any text and ensure it returned a proper response was challenging to conceptualize at the beginning and required much trial and error when put to practice.
+To interpret any text and ensure it returns a proper response was challenging to conceptualize at the beginning and required much trial and error when put to practice.

 ![Discover NIU Location](/assets/post1/discover_niu_internship.png)